bubl-ai/bubl-ai.github.io/_posts/2024-03-15-RAG-Design-Tradeoffs.md

 ### 3.1.
 Retrieval Strategy

 #### 3.1.1.
 Keyword Search
 Keyword-based retrieval operates by matching precise words or phrases from a query with those found in documents.
-This method employs sparse embeddings, also referred to as sparse vector search, where vectors are primarly composed of zero values with only a handful of non-zero values.
+This method employs sparse embeddings, also referred to as sparse vector search, where vectors are primarily composed of zero values with only a handful of non-zero values.

 Sparse vectors excel in domains and scenarios abundant with rare keywords or specialized terms.
 This is because they represent each dimension as a word or subword, simplifying the interpretation of document rankings.